 It’s against the law to refuse an individual employment because they are, or are not, a member of a trade union, or to discriminate a candidate based on which, if any, trade unions they’re members of.

 It’s also unlawful to refuse to offer employment because an individual is unwilling to join, or to leave, a trade union, or because they’re unwilling to make payments in the event of not being a union member

 17. The employee who previously held this role was a male/female, how do you think you’ll compare?

 Aside from being rather rude, you could leave yourself subject to sex discrimination claims.

 When it comes to recruitment, we know what we’re talking about.
-With everything from job descriptions and interview questions, to making offers and checking references, we’re behind you every step of the way.
+With everything from job descriptions to making offers and checking references, we’re behind you every step of the way.